10xJSChad/BulbScript-for-Wiz-Lights/README.md

 - Booleans.
 I did not see a point in implementing this, as integers will get the same job done.
 - For Loops.
 However, a simple workaround can be found in "Loop Example.bulb".
 - BulbScript function arguments and return values, however, you can still pass BulbScript values to a custom Python function and get the returned value
-~~- Indentation.
-This will likely be fixed in the near future.~~ BulbScript now supports indentation in scripts!
 - Nested functions (but it does support nested conditionals!)

 <h2>📖BulbScript Commands</h2>